isomerpages/moe-anglicanhigh/_about-us/DSA/Direct School Admission (DSA) 2023.md

 <i>#Note - Only students who receives MOE letter may opt to offer Higher Chinese.</i><br>

 <p align="justify">
 Shortlisted students will be notified through emails latest by 23 June 2023 of the date and time to attend the selection tests/auditions/interviews held in Anglican High School.
-These tests/auditions/interviews will be conducted from 26 June to 11 September.
 The DSA-Sec schools will be conducting in-person selection for all DSA talent areas for 2023 DSA-Sec.</p>

 - Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.